Advisory & Consulting Blog | Meaden & Moore

 By far the largest hurdle that first-time business buyers need to understand is that sellers don’t have to be rational.
 A buyer can develop all sorts of financial models projecting certain rates of return on various capital structures, but a seller rarely cares.
 Their internal rate of return is not calculated on a spreadsheet, but rather, by what they’ve been able to provide for their family and what they hope to enjoy in retirement.
 A successful transaction, therefore, must meet the personal goals of the seller while protecting the financial goals of the buyer.

-Finally, while the buyer’s legal and accounting advisors will be quick to respond, the seller’s advisors (who will likely be losing a client as a result of the transaction) may find compelling reasons why this deal just isn’t right.
+• Advisors’ Responses: While the buyer’s legal and accounting advisors will be quick to respond, the seller’s advisors may delay.

 Are you buying your first business?
 Meaden & Moore can help by creating an easy-to-follow plan of action.
 With expertise in corporate financial planning and advising, we follow proven methods to deliver insightful and highly effective solutions.